 Acrylic paints dry quickly and they could dry up on the brushes so you’d need to keep them wet and clean after use wash then quickly, use an alcohol or a hand sanitiser.

 There are different kinds of technics of painting and each person with his or her own preferences but I personally prefer not to use any kind of paint that has shine.

-I coated each strips 4 times and when I finished painting the colours on the canvas I realised some things were missing and it needed some clean up; so I decided to add some more Nike strips on the leg to complete the zebra body structure, painted the borders of the strips black to correct and sharpen the strips to look more defined, and then finally painted the whole sides of the canvas to remove any stains and imperfection.
+I coated each strip 4 times and when I finished painting the colours on the canvas I realised some things were missing and it needed some cleanup; so I decided to add some more Nike strips on the leg to complete the zebra body structure, painted the borders of the strips black to correct and sharpen the strips to look more defined, and then finally painted the whole sides of the canvas to remove any stains and imperfection.

-This frame art is functional as well as decorative it refreshes my space.
-I wanted something that could compliment my couch as the colour is also unique and selective though elegant.
+This framed art is functional as well as decorative it refreshes my space.
+I wanted something that could complement my couch as the colour is also unique and selective though elegant.
 I feel quite fulfilled how it turned out.
-I’m looking forward in doing some more painting again soon.
+I’m looking forward to doing some more painting again soon.

 If you like this wall decor portrait of zebra you can commission me to make yours, for a friend or relatives as is a great gift idea.